Jwakers/articuria/README.md

 - [x] Add a memory limit on video uploads
   - [ ] Move the whole upload function to a server action to safely limit upload size
 - [ ] Add a limit to how many videos a user can upload
+- [ ] Delete recording toast should be swapped out for a more visible modal

 ## 5. Saving Videos to the Database